 Once you have a shortlist of potential purchases that meet the stated need, ask yourself:

-• Why do we need it?
+- Why do we need it?
 How well does it fulfil the stated purpose?
 How will it make our life, work, or business better?
 Which option provides the best value?

-• Where does it come from?
+- Where does it come from?
 How far has it travelled?
 Where do its raw materials come from?
 Could we get it locally?

-• What’s it made of, and how?
+- What’s it made of, and how?
 Does it use renewable or recycled materials?
 Will it break down in nature?
 How much energy/water was used to produce it?

-• How is it sold?
+- How is it sold?
 Is it marketed ethically?
 How much packaging does it have?
 Does it help the community?
 What support is available?

-• How is it used?
+- How is it used?
 How much energy/water does it use?
 How easy is it to use or maintain?
 How long will it last?
 What happens after we’ve finished with it?

 Researching sustainability credentials

-When researching sustainability credentials, beware of misleading sustainability claims (‘greenwashing’).
+When researching sustainability credentials, beware of misleading environmental claims (known as ‘greenwashing’).
 A label or statement saying something is green doesn’t make it so.
-Look for hard evidence, such as accredited eco certifications, environmental management data, sustainability policies and verified customer or employee reviews.
-For example, to see how a company treats its staff, try looking at company reviews on the Seek job site.
-Or to make sense of environmental claims and symbols, see the index of Ecolabels in Australia.
+Look for hard evidence, such as environmental management data, a sustainability policy and verified customer or employee reviews.
+For example, look at company reviews on the Seek job site to see how a company treats its staff.

 If researching larger companies, search their website for a sustainability report (it may be called an ‘ESG report’, which covers Environmental, Social & Governance).
 For any company website, try searching for terms such as ‘Corporate Responsibility’, ‘Environment’, ‘Responsible business’ or simply ‘Sustainability’.

 Don’t be afraid to challenge any claims you find, by asking the company to back them up.
 Back in 2004, two New Zealand schoolgirls did just that.
 They found Ribena was making false claims about Vitamin C content, and the parent company GSK was later fined for making misleading health claims.
+There are many more recent examples – see 14 examples of greenwashing.

 Balancing sustainability with cost and value for money

-Depending on the situation and the product or service you’re thinking of buying, not all the questions listed above will be equally important.
+Depending on the situation and the product or service you’re considering buying, not all the questions listed above will be equally important.
 To balance this, you can assign a ‘weighting’ to score different aspects of the purchase decision.
-For example, purchase price is nearly always an essential factor, as is the effectiveness of the solution.
+For example, purchase price and effectiveness are usually key factors.
 There’s no point choosing the greenest possible product if you can’t afford it or it doesn’t do the job!
-So when comparing options, you might choose to weigh cost and effectiveness more heavily than other sustainability factors.
-Similarly, ongoing cost factors such as energy/water use and servicing can be balanced against product quality, longevity and potential for reuse, all of which have the potential to reduce costs long term.

 Responsible purchasing is your choice

-Whether as climate-conscious consumers, small business owners, administrators, or procurement managers, we can all practice responsible purchasing.
+Whether as climate-conscious consumers, small business owners, administrators, or procurement managers, we can ALL practice responsible purchasing.

 Related Green Street resources